zaschiff/GolangTheCompleteBootcamp/README.md

 ###### Movies

 First problem in exercsie 2.
 A small program that checks a person's age and prints what movie ratings they are permitted to see.

+###### OddOrEven

+Second Problem in exercise 2.
+The program takes in an argument and checks if it is eve or odd and if it is divisble by 8.